vippsas/vipps-developers/settlements/README.md

 Merchants can log in on [portal.vipps.no](https://portal.vipps.no) and specify email addresses that Vipps will send settlement reports to.
-Reports are available in xlsx, xml.zip and csv format.

 Reports with personal details of the customers cannot be sent by email, see [GDPR](#gdpr).